XinyuHou97/OxBioZ/README.md

 # OxBioZ Dataset: Multi-Activity Dataset with Bioimpedance, Physiological, and Motion Signals

-This dataset contains about 1000 min of trunk bio- impedance together with various physiological and motion signals of 21 subjects performing a range of different daily activities.
+This dataset contains about 1000 min of trunk bio-impedance together with various physiological and motion signals of 21 subjects performing a range of different daily activities.